Guidance

 In a nutshell, this means

-Step 3 is to explain the consequences of the facts – i.e. the problems the employee has with them.
+Step 3 is to explain the consequences of the facts – i.e. the problems that the employees have with them.
 It is important to talk about yourself and not about others.
+(I-messages instead of you-messages)

-4. then formulate what the employee needs from the other person.
+4. then formulate what the employees need from each other.

-It is worth paying attention to this issue so that the dispute can be steered in a constructive direction.
+It is worth paying attention to the feedback rules so that the dispute can be steered in a constructive direction.
 We have written about this in great detail:

-If the problems have been brought to the table in a constructive manner, then try to find the best possible solution for everyone – a win-win solution – together with your employees.
+If the problems have been brought to the table in a constructive way, then try to find the best possible solution for everyone – a win-win solution – together with your employees.
+This can happen in a negotiation, but sometimes it is also enough if mutual understanding has been established and both pledge to pay more attention to the needs of the other.

 Sometimes such attempts at solutions don’t work.
 There can be various reasons for this: On the one hand, the manager may have too little experience in resolving conflicts or the employees in dispute may have the impression that the manager is taking sides.
 Sometimes a conflict is already too far gone.
 It is advisable to seek external help here.